saisthota/urlinformation/README.md

 # URL Information

-### Fetch Title, Description and Image of a web page, A REST service developed in Nodejs.
+### Fetch Title and Description of a web page, A REST service developed in Nodejs.

 Super simple to use: